ALLSTATE SERVICE GROUP

 Explore our extensive selection of worktops and surfaces (granite, marble, quartz) for any kitchen, bathroom, bars or BBQ remodel or installation projects.
 We provide granite slabs in over 200 color patterns, quartz, and/or marble slabs from all major brands.

 We pride ourselves in constantly providing our clients with honesty, professionalism, and knowledge, and we stand by our reputation and over 15 years of experience.
 Our knowledgeable and professional installers are ready to do your countertops installations from start to finish.

 What Are The Best Backsplash and Floor Tiles?

 We have a large selection of titles, ranging from glass to ceramic tile to metal or travertine tile and much more.
 Whether you want to build a great new backsplash for your kitchen or bathroom, or whether you need an exceptional shower, accent wall, or a fireplace wall.
 For any flooring remodeling job, we can also personalize tiles to your chosen color, style, material, finish, and size.

-Pros and Cons of Popular Bathroom Countertop Materials
+Pros and Cons of Popular Bathroom Countertop Installation

 Is Natural Stone Suitable For Countertops?

 As a countertop material, a natural stone of any kind is thought to be a step up over ceramic or porcelain tile.
 Slate, soapstone, limestone, travertine, marble, onyx, and granite are among the many types of stone employed.

 - Slate is a hard countertop material that, if sealed, resists stains.
 Gray, black, or green are the predominant colors.
 Solid slabs cost between $50 and $75 per square foot.